authwit/book-NigerianBizOpsBlueprint/book.md

 \end{itemize}
 \section{Legal Structure Selection}\label{sec:legal-structure-selection}

-One of the most common questions I get is, ``Dele, which legal structure is best?"
+One of the most common questions I get is, ``Dele, which legal structure is best?''
 My answer is always the same: ``Tell me your story first.''
 Your legal structure should be a natural extension of your entry strategy, not a constraint on it.

 Common legal structures include:
 \begin{enumerate}